Liyubov/data_wrangling_from_website/README.md

       * dataflow

 # Data
-The CSV files for daily and monthly variation of gas price are stored in the repo too.
+The goal is to publish the data from CSV file in Tabular Data https://datahub.io/docs/data-packages/publish-tabular The CSV files for daily and monthly variation of gas price are stored in the repo too.